About

 (Photo by Gary Shrewsbury)

-A. Brad Schwartz is a writer and historian, whose work focuses on issues of media and journalism, law and policing, and the cultural production of history.
-He is currently a doctoral candidate in American history at Princeton University, where he is working on a dissertation about legendary broadcaster Edward R. Murrow.
+A. Brad Schwartz is a writer and historian, whose work focuses on media, journalism, and propaganda; law and policing; and the cultural production of history.
+In 2025, he received a PhD in American history from Princeton University, and he is currently revising his dissertation into a biography of the legendary broadcast journalist Edward R. Murrow.

 Brad has co-authored two books with Road to Perdition creator Max Allan Collins: SCARFACE AND THE UNTOUCHABLE: Al Capone, Eliot Ness, and the Battle for Chicago (William Morrow, 2018) and ELIOT NESS AND THE MAD BUTCHER: Hunting America’s Deadliest Unidentified Serial Killer at the Dawn of Modern Criminology (William Morrow, 2020).

 Brad’s first book, BROADCAST HYSTERIA: Orson Welles’s War of the Worlds and the Art of Fake News (Hill and Wang, 2015), draws upon a trove of long-lost listener letters to reexamine the infamous 1938 “panic broadcast.”
 The book is based on the groundbreaking research Brad conducted as part of his senior honors thesis at the University of Michigan in Ann Arbor, where he earned his B.A. in History and Screen Arts & Cultures in 2012.
-He also co-wrote a 2013 episode of the PBS series American Experience about the War of the Worlds broadcast, based in part on his thesis research.
+He also co-wrote a 2013 episode of the PBS series American Experience about the broadcast, based in part on his thesis research, and consulted with the University of Michigan Library on a project to digitize the War of the Worlds letters and make them publicly accessible in a searchable online database.

-Brad has written for the New York Times, the Washington Post, Vanity Fair, Smithsonian, and The Daily Beast.
+Brad has written for such publications the New York Times, the Washington Post, Vanity Fair, Smithsonian, Time, and The New Republic.
 As part of the University of Michigan’s selective screenwriting program, he wrote OPEN HOUSE, a murder-mystery/comedy short film that premiered at the Traverse City Film Festival in 2013.
 It has since screened as an official selection of NewFilmmakers Los Angeles and the 2014 Maryland International Film Festival.
 In 2014, Brad’s screenplay THE WOLF was voted onto “The Hit List,” a catalog of Hollywood’s favorite unproduced spec scripts.

 While at the University of Michigan, Brad earned several awards for writing and scholarship, including the 2013 Kasdan Scholarship in Creative Writing, the 2013 Robert Hayden Humanities Award, the 2012 Arthur Fondiler History Award for Best Thesis (Highest Honors), the 2012 MLibrary Undergraduate Research Award, and the 2010 Dennis McIntyre Prize for Distinction in Undergraduate Playwriting.
-He divides his time between East Lansing, Michigan, and Princeton, New Jersey.
+He lives in East Lansing, Michigan.